abheiie/interview/lld/tic-tac-toe/README.md

     check wins

 # 3. Class Diagram
-    Class diagram will be in iteration, chakout file with name as v[num]_class_diagram.md
+    Class diagram will be in iteration, checkout file with name as v[num]_class_diagram.md